nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 To enable the endpoint logger library in your application, complete the following steps:

-1. Enable the library by setting the :option:`CONFIG_ZIGBEE_LOGGER_EP` Kconfig option.
+1. Enable the library by setting the :kconfig:`CONFIG_ZIGBEE_LOGGER_EP` Kconfig option.
-2. Define the logging level for the library by setting the :option:`CONFIG_ZIGBEE_LOGGER_EP_LOG_LEVEL` Kconfig option.
+2. Define the logging level for the library by setting the :kconfig:`CONFIG_ZIGBEE_LOGGER_EP_LOG_LEVEL` Kconfig option.
    See :ref:`zigbee_ug_logging_logger_options` for more information.
 3. Include the required header file :file:`include/zigbee/zigbee_logger_eprxzcl.h` into your project.
 4. Register :c:func:`zigbee_logger_eprxzcl_ep_handler` as handler for the given *your_ep_number* endpoint using :c:macro:`ZB_AF_SET_ENDPOINT_HANDLER`, after the device context is registered with :c:macro:`ZB_AF_REGISTER_DEVICE_CTX`, but before starting the Zigbee stack: